aayushh-30/Data-Analyis-using-PowerBI/Store Analysis (ElectroHub)/readme.md

-# Store Analysis Project
+# Store Analysis (ElectroHub)

-This repository contains a Power BI project analyzing store data to provide insights into sales, profits, and customer trends.
-The project uses the `Store Data.xlsx` dataset to create visual dashboards, offering actionable insights for business decision-making.
+This repository contains a Power BI project analyzing store data for ElectroHub.
+The project provides insights into sales, profits, and customer trends using interactive dashboards created in Power BI.

 ---